GlistenSTAR/Chigui-peru/README.md

 ### License

-This project is licensed under the Danil.
-S License
+This project is licensed under the GlistenSTAR License